Who We Are

 Continuing to expand over the years, the church broke ground on a new building at its current location on Bond Street in 1922.
 A Christian Education building was added in 1955.

-The beautiful stained glass windows in our church have a rich history.
-But over the years, they darkened and the protective covers lost their clarity.
-So, in 2013, the church decided to give them a much-needed facelift to restore them to their former glory.
+The beautiful stained glass windows in our church have a rich history but, over the years, they darkened and the protective covers lost their clarity.
+In 2013, the church gave them a much-needed facelift to restore them to their former glory.

 The windows, which line three sides of the church’s sanctuary, feature images from the Old and New Testaments and memorials to some of Bend’s early prominent citizens and church leaders.
 To learn more about the restoration project, we invite you to view the video here.